Pollo Asado Recipe (Juicy Mexican Chicken Marinade + Grill & Oven Method)

 Citrus:

-Like in many other Latin dishes that use citrus for their marinades.
 Orange juice works as a base for this marinade.
+The tanginess of the chicken comes from the citrus.
 I usually squeeze 2-3 oranges to get half a cup of orange juice.
 This recipe includes lemon juice, but I also like to add some lime juice and vinegar for some extra kick.

 Onion: